merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

   -A ..., --additional-params ...
                         Additional snakemake parameters to add when running snakemake.
-NOTICE: --additional-params HAS TO BE THE LAST ARGUMENT THAT IS PASSED TO anvi-run-snakemake- workflow, ANYTHING THAT FOLLOWS WILL BE CONSIDERED AS PART OF THE ADDITIONAL PARAMETERS THAT ARE PASSED TO SNAKEMAKE.
+NOTICE: --additional-params HAS TO BE THE LAST ARGUMENT THAT IS PASSED TO anvi-run-workflow, ANYTHING THAT FOLLOWS WILL BE CONSIDERED AS PART OF THE ADDITIONAL PARAMETERS THAT ARE PASSED TO SNAKEMAKE.
 Any parameter that is accepted by snakemake should be fair game here, but it is your responsibility to make sure that whatever you added